Skip to main content

 Look for signs of thrips before buying a plant

 Once damaged, leaves can turn pale or silvery and will eventually die, which is less than appealing to any home gardener and their success.
-If you’re at a nursery picking out a plant, the hope is that they won’t have been damaged by thrips.
+If you’re at a nursery picking out a plant as opposed to shopping online, the hope is that they won’t have been damaged by thrips.
 Thankfully, there are ways to tell if thrips are presents.

 Step 1: Take note of any discolored, scarred, or twisted leaves.